 Many people who work at home are challenged to separate household activities from career and work tasks.

-Tweet Our lives are filled with stress and pressure.
+Our lives are filled with stress and pressure.
 But what is the difference?
 Here is an explanation from the book, Performing Under Pressure by Hendrie Weisinger and J.P.
 Pawliw-Fry.
-As they write:
+As they write: Every stressful situation — a longer meeting than you expected, the colleague letting you down on deliverables — can start to feel like […]

 Too many Americans and Canadians are walking around sleep deprived.